remino/dress.css/src/pages/dress.css/variables.md

 - All values are plain CSS, so you can reference your own variables or use functions like `color-mix()` and `clamp()` when extending the design system.

+## Themes

+Want a quick colour pass?
+Open the [Playground](/dress.css/playground/), expand the Themes panel between the editor and preview, and load one of the bundled theme files (or download the CSS) before fine-tuning your own variables.

 ## Source

 Browse the upstream variables file on GitHub: